telerik/winforms-docs/ziplibrary/getting-started.md

 {{endregion}}

 The *archive* variable holds the files that are compressed in the selected zip.
-You can access the list of these files
-          through the __ZipArchive.Entries__ property.
+You can access the list of these files through the __ZipArchive.Entries__ property.
 It holds a collection of __ZipArchiveEntry__ elements - the  elements that describe the files archived in the zip file.
 You can use these elements to get the name of the compressed file, its uncompressed and  compressed size and other file attributes.

 ## Create Zip Archive

 The example below shows how to create a new Zip archive using the __ZipArchive__ class and place a text file in it.
-        #_[C#] _

 {{source=..\SamplesCS\ZipLibrary\GettingStarted.cs region=create}}
 {{source=..\SamplesVB\ZipLibrary\GettingStartedZipCode.vb region=create}}